nul00000000/schedge/README.md

 # schedge
 Schedge 👍

-This is the authorization server for not only Schedge.net, but also monke.gay
+This is the website for schedge which is so fun and good